Jalpaite

 Jalpaite is a rare copper silver sulfide mineral with formula Ag_{3}CuS_{2}.

-It was first described in 1858 for an occurrence in the Leonora Mine, Jalpa, Zacatecas, Mexico and named for the locality.
+It was first described in 1858 for an occurrence in the Leonora Mine, Jalpa, Zacatecas, Mexico and named after the locality.
 It occurs in low temperature hydrothermal veins at temperatures less than 117 C. Associated minerals include acanthite, mckinstryite, galena, sphalerite, pyrite, chalcopyrite, stromeyerite, polybasite, pearceite, tetrahedrite–tennantite and native silver.